 Located in the coastal town of Fairfield, Connecticut, the University's 200-acre campus is just one hour outside of New York City, in the heart of a region with the largest concentration of Fortune 500 companies in the nation.
-Fairfield has a student population of approximately 5000 students; 4000 undergraduates and 1000 graduate students.
-Students represent 35 states, Washington, D.C., and 53 countries, and are enrolled in the University's five schools: the College of Arts and Sciences, the Charles F. Dolan School of Business, the School of Education and Human Development (formerly the Graduate School of Education and Allied Professions), the School of Engineering, and the Marion Peckham Egan School of Nursing and Health Studies.
+Fairfield has a student population of approximately 6000 students; 4700 undergraduates and 1300 graduate students.
+Students represent 36 states, Washington, D.C., and 41 countries, and are enrolled in the University's five schools: the College of Arts and Sciences, the Charles F. Dolan School of Business, the School of Education and Human Development, the School of Engineering and Computing, and the Marion Peckham Egan School of Nursing and Health Studies.

-In addition to a four-year honors program, five-year combined degree programs, and part-time study opportunities, Fairfield offers its own study abroad programs in six different countries and is affiliated with more than 60 other study abroad programs on 5 continents.
+In addition to a four-year honors program, five-year combined degree programs, and part-time study opportunities, Fairfield offers its own study abroad programs in four different countries, and is affiliated with more than 60 other study abroad programs on 6 continents.

 When considering an applicant for admission, Fairfield looks at measures of academic achievement, students' curricular and extracurricular activities, their life skills and accomplishments, and the degree to which they have an appreciation for Fairfield's mission and outlook.
 Students are challenged to be creative and active members of a community in which diversity is encouraged and honored.